Jerrypiglet/fipt-ucsd/README.md

 This is the repository that contains source code for the [FIPT website](https://FIPT.github.io).

+Credit: this website is adapted from the template of [nerfies](https://github.com/nerfies/nerfies.github.io).

 If you find FIPT useful for your work please cite:
 ```
 }